cbdevnet/ipmagnet/README.md

 Another good idea would be to use a cronjob to regularly wipe the database to ensure better privacy on behalf of the users.

-### Disallowing download of the SQLite database
+### Preventing download of the SQLite database
-To protect the privacy of your users, you should configure your httpd to disallow access to the database containing all non-deleted accesses (`ipmagnet.db3` in the standard configuration).
+To protect the privacy of your users, you should configure your httpd to deny access to the database containing all non-deleted accesses (`ipmagnet.db3` in the standard configuration) by remote users.
 This can either be done by having the database file exist in a location not served by the httpd, or introducing additional configuration.

 Example configuration snippet for Apache